CmdDraven/Syn-Syu/README.md

 synsyu sync --with-flatpak --with-fwupd  # include app/firmware updates in one sweep
 ```

+CLI parsing now lives entirely in the Rust binary (`synsyu_core`); the `syn-syu`
+shell entry point simply forwards arguments to it for a single source of truth.

 Use `syn-syu --help` for the full command set, including manifest inspection,
 logging, and AUR-only or repo-only operations.